Menu

 The Discovery Trail.

 On the last full day of my trip, I drove into Long Beach to check out a few miles of the Discovery Trail, which is an 8.5 mile paved biking and walking trail from the Port of Illwaco, through the State Park, all the way to Long Beach.
-There are a number of places to access the trail–I chose the Sid Snyder Beach Approach that is signed for Gray Whale carvings.
-It also gave me a chance to walk part of the Long Beach Boardwalk.
+There are a number of places to access the trail.
+I chose the Sid Snyder Beach Approach that is signed for Gray Whale carvings and gave me an opportunity to walk part of the Long Beach Boardwalk.

-At the end of the trail behind the Breakers in Long Beach is Clark’s Tree, a bronze replica that marks the place where Clark inscribed his name on a pine tree to commemorate the end of the long journey of the Corps of Discovery.
+At the end of the trail behind the Breakers in Long Beach is Clark’s Tree, a bronze replica marking the place where Clark inscribed his name on a pine tree commemorating the end of the long journey of the Corps of Discovery.
 It also marks the most northerly point that the Lewis and Clark expedition reached on the Pacific Coast.

-The Discovery Trail is a fantastic spot to amble along and enjoy the beautiful grassy dunes along the Pacific.
-And did you know?
-Long Beach’s 28 miles of sand make it the longest continuous beach in the entire United States.
+The Discovery Trail is a fantastic spot to amble and enjoy the beautiful grassy dunes along the Pacific.
+Did you know that Long Beach’s 28 miles of sand make it the longest continuous beach in the entire United States.

 And finally, ghost tales from the Shelburne Hotel.

 And now comes the highlight of my entire trip!
-On the last evening of our stay, my friends and I decided to meet up in town for some dinner and randomly found the Pub at Shelburne Hotel on a quick google search.
+On the last evening of our stay, my friends and I met up in town for some dinner and randomly found the Pub at Shelburne Hotel using a quick google search.
 Boy am I glad we did!

-I wrapped up my walk on the Discovery Trail quicker than expected, so I headed to the Shelburne early to grab a drink and relax until my friends arrived.
-The minute I set foot inside I knew I should have done my research because the woodwork, architecture, and beautiful Art Nouveau glass windows in this place were stunning.
-It was like walking right into the early 1900s.
+I wrapped up my walk on the Discovery Trail quicker than expected and headed to the Shelburne early to grab a pre-dinner drink.
+The moment I set foot inside I was captivated by the woodwork, architecture, and beautiful Art Nouveau glass windows.
+I felt like I had stepped right into the early 1900s.

-Sure enough, the Shelburne was built in 1896 and is Washington State’s longest continually operating hotel.
-I strolled around, looking at old photos, shocked there wasn’t a single other person inside.
-It felt a little eerie wandering around this completely deserted antique.
+The Shelburne was built in 1896 and is Washington State’s longest continually operating hotel.
+As I strolled around, enthralled by old photos and antiques, I felt a strange uneasiness.
+There wasn’t a single other person inside.
 I wondered if the ghosts of the 1900s were dining around the beautifully set tables, having their own invisible cocktail party.

-After a few moments a woman appeared from the bar, asking me if I’d like a seat.
-“It’s one of those strangely quiet nights” she told me.
+After a few eerily quiet moments, a woman appeared from the bar, asking me if I’d like a seat.
+“It’s a strangely quiet night” she told me.
 It was the Sunday evening after a long holiday weekend and with some possible lowland snow moving into southwest Washington, a lot of folks had packed up and left earlier in the day.

 Fifteen years later they sold the building, which was originally across the street.
-The new owners used a team of horses to pull it to its new location in order to join it with a larger building.
+The new owners used a team of horses to pull it to its new location and joined it with a larger building.
 The two buildings remain intact today.
 And those spectacular glass windows?
 They were salvaged from a church in England by the 3rd generation of owners.

-Then the bartender began telling me ghost stories and well of course, I wanted to hear everything!
-She told me of bumps that come from some of the rooms, strange temperature changes, doors sometimes being locked from the inside, and visitors seeing things in the hallways.
+Then the bartender began telling me ghost stories and well of course, I’m a sucker for ghost stories.
+I wanted to hear everything!
+She told me of bumps that come from some of the rooms, strange temperature changes, doors being locked from the inside, and visitors seeing apparitions in the hallways.
 Once a man at the bar began acting so strangely she was convinced he had been taken over by one of the hotel’s spirits.
 A psychic who visited the property during the previous owners’ tenure apparently cleaned a well-known haunted room of the original owner’s spirit.

-Eventually my friends arrived, as did some other patrons, and my little Shelburne history lesson and ghost tales session came to an end.
-I was so glad I had showed up early, I love this stuff!
-After we enjoyed a wonderful dinner (the menu is fantastic), the hotel workers very kindly gave us a tour of some of the rooms, which have been beautifully remodeled, yet stay true to their 1900s splendor.
+I admit that when the front door opened and my friends arrived, as did some other patrons, I was a little disappointed.
+My lesson in Shelburne history and ghost stories came to an end.
+I was so glad I had showed up early.
+After a wonderful dinner (the menu is fantastic), the hotel workers kindly gave us a tour of some of the rooms, all beautifully remodeled, yet staying true to their 1900s splendor.

 I rather hoped a ghost would show up in my photos, but alas, nothing.
-This hotel is fantastically beautiful though and if you ever find yourself in Long Beach, definitely stop by and enjoy some food at the Shelburne, consider a stay, or even talk to the staff about the history and ghost stories!
+If you ever find yourself in Long Beach, a trip the fantastically beautiful and rather eerie Shelburne should certainly be on your agenda.

 McKenzie Head and good-bye to the beach.

-On my last morning, Hudson and I walked a short ways down the street from the campground and up to McKenzie Head, which is the site of a World War II reinforced concrete gun battery built in 1943-1944 with great views out to the Pacific.
-We shared the trail with some noisy white trumpeter swans, honking from the McKenzie Head Lagoon below.
+On my last morning, Hudson and I walked a short ways down the street from the campground and up to McKenzie Head, which is the site of a World War II reinforced concrete gun battery built in 1943-1944.
+We shared the trail with some noisy white trumpeter swans, honking from the McKenzie Head Lagoon below while enjoying fantastic views out to the Pacific.

-We reluctantly returned to pack camp and stopped by Beard’s Hollow one more time on our way out of the park.
-Again, shockingly, we had the entire beach all to ourselves and played frisbee for over an hour in the first bit of sunshine on the whole trip that actually felt warm.
+We reluctantly returned to pack up camp, stopping by Beard’s Hollow one more time on our way out of the park.
+Again, we had the entire beach all to ourselves and played frisbee for over an hour.

-There’s no doubt I’ll return to Cape Disappointment again, especially since I never even made it the 20 miles north to Leadbetter State Park as I had planned to do.
-If you plan a visit to Cape D, allow a few days.
+There’s no doubt I’ll return to Cape Disappointment again.
+I was surprised that in five days I never even made it the 20 miles north to Leadbetter State Park as I had planned to do.
+If you visit Cape D, allow a few days.
 It’s a wonderful area for exploring, even if you spend every day just walking up and down the gorgeous beach!

 Additional links and information.